noisebridge/rfid-access-control/software/firmware/README.md

                  M1Hello World

-             writes this message to the second line. r     : Reset RFID reader (Should typically not be necessary except after physical connection reconnect of its SPI bus). e<msg>: Just echo back given message.
+             writes this message to the second line.
+     R     : Reset RFID reader (Should typically not be necessary except after physical connection reconnect of its SPI bus). e<msg>: Just echo back given message.
 Useful for line-reliability test.
              (Use with line length ~ <= 30 characters)
+     s     : Read stats.
      (TODO: specialized command to buzz or silent open, color leds etc)

 Each command is acknowledged with a line prefixed with the letter of the